tpboudreau/l6s/README.md

 Setting the snmpPing.enabled key to 'true' causes LibreNMS to perform all "pinging" -- during device addition, discovery, and polling -- using the snmpstatus command rather than fping.

-> In the current release, the SNMP ping option is global for and applies to *all* devices monitored by the installation.
+> In the current release, the SNMP ping option is global and applies to *all* devices monitored by the installation.
 In the future, it may be possible to choose fping (ICMP) or snmpstatus (SNMP) testing separately for each device.

 You should choose the appropriate storage type for each supporting service and provide the required supplementary values as described above.